samrocketman/my_internal_ca/README.md

   personal CA in your browsers and devices to use.
 * Publish your certificate revocation list in a place where your browsers and devices can access it.
+* Do not issue certificates longer than 398 days otherwise Apple devices will not recognize the certificate as valid.
+The default issuance has been reduced from 2 years down to 397 days.
+The expiration is configurable.

 # Additional information and alternatives